 May 3, 1913 [Bangville Police]

-The Keystone company has a peculiar notion of what constitutes "police"--and for this I am grateful: Their lawmen seem startled by their own existence, in a perpetual state of apoplexy, as though the pressures of law enforcement have unhinged their minds.
-It is, of course, the food of fools, pure applesauce and flapdoodle--but not aloof: They know we're watching.
+The Keystone company has a peculiar notion of what constitutes "police"—and for this I'm grateful: Their lawmen seem startled by their own existence, in a perpetual state of apoplexy, as though the pressures of law enforcement have unhinged their minds.
+It is, of course, the food of fools, pure applesauce and flapdoodle—but not aloof: They know we're watching.
 Characters goggle and peer at the camera in exasperation and shock, even suspicion, as though we are to blame for the false alarm that has so distempered Bangville.

-While I could grumble that Keystone's attitude toward their audience is more than a little insulting--convinced that, to keep our attention, all they need do is pummel us with explosions and pulled faces--I confess the perversely wise rascals may be right.
+While I could grumble that the Keystone attitude toward their audience is more than a little insulting (convinced that, to keep our attention, all they need do is pummel us with explosions and pulled faces), I confess those perversely wise rascals may be right.